Examples

 Here are some examples of how to use the data and code provided in this repository, also highlighting how to easily adjust the code to alter the workflow.

-In this example, we will create a volcano plot using the example dataset.
+In this example, we will create a pca plot using the example dataset.

 Recreate Plot in App and Download Code